-A linear classifier is a vector belonging to the same d-dimensional space in which obs. are represented (is a separator in a metric space)
+A linear classifier is a vector belonging to the same d-dimensional space in which observations are represented (it is a separator in a metric space).

-Classifying a new observation means measuring how close this observation is to the weight vector Weights are learned using training data rewards the closeness of a test observation to the centroid of the positive training examples, and its distance from the centroid of the negative training examples
+Classifying a new observation means measuring how close this observation is to the weight vector.

+Weights are learned using training data.

-Rocchio's classifier consists of an explicit profile (or prototypical observation) of the category
+Rocchio's classifier consists of an explicit profile (or prototypical observation) of the category.